mdfleming3/mdfleming3.github.io/_drafts/why-people-unsubscribe-from-your-email-marketing-campaigns.md

 This is a common problem for companies that build mailing lists by obtaining exclusive one-time offers.
 After a user subscribes, they get their value and bolt for the door.
 While there is no way to fully stop this behavior, there are ways to curb it.

-## How to Reduce Unsubscribe Rates
+## 10 Ways to Reduce Unsubscribe Rates

+1. **Slow down the amount of content you are sending** - this will help you determine a baseline for your metrics (i.e. open rate, click through rate, etc.).
+You can gradually increase these campaigns to identify your "sweet spot." (as shown in the graphic above)
+2. Analyze

 * Analyze your Analytics
   * CTR, open rate, identify where is your equilibrium